Case Study: UX Review–Torchy’s Tacos App

 Project

-UX review of an earlier version of the online ordering tool for Torchy’s Tacos
+UX review of the online ordering tool for the Torchy’s Tacos app (which has since been updated and improved)

 Scope